fazlikorkmaz/hello-world/README.md

 Hi People!

-Fazli here, I like fries.
+Fazli here, I like fries all over the world.